 Other than regular bathing and grooming the only thing this breed needs is a lot of love and attention from a devoted human.

-If you have a Turkish Angora cat in your life, please share your experiences below.
+Have you ever met a Turkish Angora cat?
+Please share your experiences in the comments below.